 Check the surrounding area to make sure it was only cornflower that was consumed.
 These are often part of a wildflower mix and might be growing close to other, more toxic plants.

 Step #4: Watch For Symptoms

 If you know it was only cornflowers ingested and Fido’s not showing any signs, you can take him home to monitor him.
 Keep an eye on him for 24 hours in case he develops after-effects.
-Irritation could come from the fiber or from the plant.
-Unfortunately, there’s no way of telling whether any chemicals were recently used in the area.
-You should also keep an eye out for signs of weedkiller and pesticide toxicity.
+The irritation could come from the fiber or from the plant.
+Unfortunately, there’s no way of telling whether any chemicals were recently used in the area, so you should also keep an eye out for signs of weedkiller and pesticide toxicity.